Bore hole inspection and 3D metrology

 Keywords: bores, cylinders, valves, bore ID, aerospace, automotive, precision machining

-Internal surfaces of bore holes in high-precision sectors need to adhere to strict specifications in terms of:
+Bore holes in high-precision sectors typically must adhere to strict specifications in some of the following:

-- Inner features such as steps, threads, cavities, chambers, cross-holes, grooves, and O-rings
+- Inner features such as steps, threads, cavities, chambers, cross-holes, grooves, or O-rings

 - Roughness characteristics.